androidnadia/Getting-and-Cleaning-Data/CodeBook.md

 Introduction
 ------------

-This is the CodeBook for the last assignement in "Getting and Cleaning Data Class".
+This is the CodeBook for the last assignment in "Getting and Cleaning Data Class".

 The R script called run_analysis.R does the following.